 First off, the capable AWD transit can already handle relatively rugged paths, but to make it all the safer for trails we will be adding in the Stage 2 TOPO 2.0 lift kit from Van Compass with 225/75-16 Falken All-terrain tires.
 The suspension system allows for better ground clearance and smoother ride quality both on pavement and dirt.

-To give it a more rugged look and give it more protection when off road, we will be adding the Backwoods Adventure Mods front bumper for Transits with the WARN Evo 12-s winch.
-This will add protection to the front of the rig when you make a wrong turn, and will also allow for placement of more lights for added visibility when taking the rig past where the street lights end.
+To give it a more rugged look and give it more protection when off-road, we will be adding the Backwoods Adventure Mods front bumper for Transits with the WARN Evo 12-s winch.
+This will add protection to the front of the rig when you make a wrong turn, and will also allow for the placement of more lights for added visibility when taking the rig past where the street lights end.
 Add on the European/ Raptor grill replacement, and the front of this Ekko will be beastly.

-Also on the exterior, we will be adding on the 23Zero bat-wing awning, sense our does not have one.
+Also on the exterior, we will be adding on the 23Zero bat-wing awning, sense ours does not have one.
 The Ekko already has an electric/ automatic awning on the passenger side, but when it comes to wind, rain, and other suboptimal weather conditions, the electric awning doesn’t stand much of a chance.
-The batwing awning will first off, add a secondary outdoor seating area, and is basically weather proof.
+The batwing awning will first off, add a secondary outdoor seating area, and is basically weatherproof.
 It also comes with an optional wall kit to protect you from the elements.
 These awnings are sturdy and large enough to keep your whole travel party shaded from the sun or dry from the rain.
 The only downside, these are not automatic, but in our opinion manual is always the way to go.
-It prevents electrical malfunction that might prohibit you from using the awning, which is not uncommon in automatic products.
+It prevents electrical malfunction that might prohibit you from using the awning, which is not uncommon in automatic products

 Lighting it Up